 Privatization not only makes services more expensive, but also diminishes equity and accountability in the provision of services.
-The public sector should remain vital, and the government must remobilize it to provide better provision of healthcare [134].
+The public sector should remain vital, and the government must remobilize it to provide better provision of healthcare [158].
 However, problems such as a lack of personnel, absenteeism, and corruption in the public sector have also contributed to private sector growth.
-At the same time, affordable formal primary care services are scarce, and what exists is almost exclusively provided by NGOs working on a project basis [135].NGOs, private organizations and mobile phone companies are also providing e-Health services to the patients in different areas in Bangladesh.
+At the same time, affordable formal primary care services are scarce, and what exists is almost exclusively provided by NGOs working on a project basis [159].
+NGOs, private organizations and mobile phone companies are also providing e-Health services to the patients in different areas in Bangladesh.
 It is important to have modern hospitals in divisional and district headquarters.
 But, unwillingness of skilled and senior health professionals to work outside Dhaka turns out to be a major problem here.
 As if to follow their footsteps even junior doctors despise postings beyond the capital city.
-A study on career choices among medical students in Bangladesh revealed that more than 50% respondents wanted to practice abroad about 90% chose major cities as practice locations [136].
+A study on career choices among medical students in Bangladesh revealed that more than 50% respondents wanted to practice abroad about 90% chose major cities as practice locations [160].
 According to another study, female medical students face challenges from the society as well as the family.
 After marriage, their husbands and in-laws expect them to prioritize their families over their career [20].
 These clearly reveal motivation level of qualified doctors having posting in remote areas.
 It is high time the authorities act pragmatically on policies to create female-friendly workplaces everywhere.
 Doctors and nurses are usually demotivated by poor working conditions, unfair treatment, and lack of career progression; private and unqualified practitioners sought to please patients instead of giving medically appropriate care.
 However, attractive facilities might lure senior health professionals to cities and towns other than Dhaka.
 A robust surveillance is necessary for assessing the public health situation in Bangladesh and prompt notification of public health emergency.
-The relevant policymakers do need to look into the issue seriously, if they are really interested to stop outflow of funds on account of medical treatment abroad and ensure proper health treatment in homeland.
+The relevant policymakers do need to look into the issue seriously, if they are really interested to stop outflow of funds on account of medical treatment abroad and ensure health treatment in homeland. proper Foreign pharmaceutical companies (MNCs) like Organon, Sanofi, GlaxoSmithKline, Pfizer, SK+F, ICI plc, Rhone-Poulenc Rorer, Ciba-Geigy have closed their operation in this country, as they found the market here 'not sustainable', created a vacancy in quality drug supply for sure [161-163].
+A revolution needs more than improvements and upgrades.